Trump files $15B defamation lawsuit against The New York Times

 Trump sparred with a pair of reporters on Tuesday before he and first lady Melania Trump departed for a state visit to the United Kingdom.
 He told one of the journalists he has a “lot of hate” in his heart.

-Trump said in the lawsuit they “maliciously peddled the fact-free narrative” that television producer Mark Burnett discovered Trump into a celebrity — “even though at and prior to the time of publications defendants knew that President Trump was already a mega-celebrity and an enormous success in business.”
-The 85-page lawsuit also attacks claims the reporters made about Trump's early business dealings and his father, Fred.

 Trump also cites an article by Peter Baker last Oct.
 20 headlined “For Trump, a Lifetime of Scandals Heads Toward a Moment of Judgment.”
-He also sues Michael S. Schmidt for a piece two days later featuring an interview with Trump's first-term chief of staff, John Kelly, headlined “As Election Nears, Kelly Warns Trump Would Rule Like a Dictator.”
+He also filed a lawsuit against Michael S. Schmidt for a piece two days later featuring an interview with Trump's first-term chief of staff, John Kelly, headlined “As Election Nears, Kelly Warns Trump Would Rule Like a Dictator.”

 In the lawsuit, Trump claimed The Times “could not accept President Trump's win in 2016 and could not fathom his winning again in a landslide.”
 It wasn't a part of the case, but Trump attacked the newspaper's “deranged” editorial endorsement of opponent Kamala Harris last year.